moq-wg/moq-transport/draft-ietf-moq-transport.md

 0x02:

-: The endpoing can send subscriptions and receive objects, but not publish.
+: The endpoint can send subscriptions and receive objects, but not publish.
   The endpoint MUST NOT send an ANNOUNCE message and a SUBSCRIBE MUST NOT be sent to it.